Ilizarov apparatus: Clinical application

 In 1980, Ilizarov successfully treated the osteopathic non-union of Carlo Mauri, a journalist and an explorer, who, ten years earlier, had broken the distal end of a tibia in an Alpine accident, yet his broken leg-bone had yet to heal.
-During an expedition in the Atlantic Ocean, Mauri's leg wound reopened; a concerned teammate, a Russian doctor, recommended that Mauri consult with Dr. Ilizarov for proper diagnosis, surgical repair, and treatment in the city of Kurgan, Russia.
+During an expedition in the Atlantic Ocean, Mauri's leg wound reopened; a concerned teammate, a Russian doctor, recommended that Mauri consult with Ilizarov for proper diagnosis, surgical repair, and treatment in the city of Kurgan, Russia.

 In 2013, consequent to a PTSD-induced fall that broke his left leg, the British war correspondent Ed Vulliamy underwent limb-sparing medical treatment that featured surgeries and an Ilizarov apparatus to repair and heal the severely fractured bones in his left leg.